netdevops/netdevops.github.io/_posts/2018-02-20-debugging-ruby-and-python.markdown

 irb(main):022:0>
 ```

-In Ruby, I was able to use the `.methods` syntax to determine the available methods.
+In Ruby, you can use the `.methods` syntax to determine the available methods.
 Then use the `.class` syntax to determine the data type of the method.

 As I dig deeper into Ruby, I plan on continuing these comparison blogs.
 If you have any comments or blog suggestions, open a [github issue][netdevops-gh].

+{% highlight ruby %}
+puts 'Regards'
+{% endhighlight %}

 [jtdub][jtdub-gh]